AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 ### 11.2 Computational considerations

-For numerical implementation, several practical issues arise:
+For numerical implementation:

-The discretization of stochastic time introduces systematic errors (analogous to the step-size dependence in any numerical ODE/SDE integration).
+1. The discretization of stochastic time introduces systematic errors (analogous to the step-size dependence in any numerical ODE/SDE integration).
 The choice of discretization scheme (Itô, Stratonovich, or other) affects the convergence properties and must be matched to the continuum convention.

-Autocorrelation times can be severe, especially near critical points where the correlation length diverges (critical slowing down).
+2. Autocorrelation times can be severe, especially near critical points where the correlation length diverges (critical slowing down).
 Stochastic quantization shares this problem with Monte Carlo methods; Fourier acceleration and multigrid techniques have been explored as remedies.

-For gauge theories, the gauge-damping parameter $\alpha$ must be chosen carefully: too small, and the longitudinal modes wander; too large, and the dynamics is dominated by the gauge-fixing term rather than the physical action.
+3. For gauge theories, the gauge-damping parameter $\alpha$ must be chosen carefully: too small, and the longitudinal modes wander; too large, and the dynamics is dominated by the gauge-fixing term rather than the physical action.

-### 11.3 Open problems

-Several significant open problems bear on the program described in these notes:

-Rigorous control of the continuum limit for interacting theories beyond perturbation theory remains a major challenge.
-The triviality of $\phi^4$ theory in $3+1$ dimensions [§6.4] is a sharp instance of this problem: stochastic quantization reproduces the correct (trivial) continuum limit, but establishing this rigorously requires renormalization group methods that go beyond the stochastic framework itself.

-The correctness of complex Langevin dynamics [§8] for physically relevant theories (especially finite-density QCD) is an active research problem.
-The conditions for correctness are understood in principle but difficult to verify in practice for theories of interest.

-The stochastic quantization of gravity (Tier 3 of §7.4) faces the conformal factor problem (the Euclidean Einstein--Hilbert action is unbounded below) and the non-renormalizability of the theory.
-Whether stochastic quantization offers any advantage over canonical or path integral approaches to these problems is not clear.

-The extension to fully dynamical spacetimes with topology change---as would be required for a complete theory of quantum gravity---is beyond the current reach of any approach, stochastic or otherwise.

----

-## 12. Prospects for the Computational Program
+## 12. Prospects for the Computational Projects

-The notes outlined here suggest a staged computational program, ordered by increasing ambition and decreasing certainty:
+The notes outlined here suggest a staged computational program:

 **Stage 1: Matter fields on fixed backgrounds.** Implement the Langevin equation for scalar (and eventually spinor and gauge) fields on Schwarzschild and de Sitter backgrounds using $3+1$ numerical relativity infrastructure.
 Compare against known results (e.g., Hawking temperature, de Sitter particle production rates).
 This stage is well-defined and achievable with existing tools.